 Our masks are made from fabrics left over from the production run of our clothing.
 We're using every last scrap as part of our zero waste philosophy.

-This mask is made from a cotton linen blend, and has an organic cotton lining.
+This mask is made from a cotton linen mix, and has an organic cotton lining.
 Please note, print placement may vary.
-Our masks are threaded with a thick grey elastic which is comfortable behind the ears and can be knotted to create a bespoke size.

 These masks open at the sides for a filter to be inserted.

 Each mask comes with instructions on how to tie your mask in a way that suits you best.

 We are making regular batches of these, please keep an eye out on our Instagram and mailing list for new releases.

 For hygiene purposes our face masks cannot be returned or exchanged.

 1. Make sure to pull the fabric over your nose and under your chin.

 2. If mask gets wet or humid, switch to new mask and wash damp mask.

 4. When returning from the shops/outside, remove the mask and store it in a bag, before you enter your car or home to prevent bringing in germs.

 5. Only put the mask on and off by touching the elastic loops, avoid touching front of mask.